 We found ourselves across our doctor’s desk the following morning, anxiously waiting for her to tell us what was wrong with our baby girl.
 Without boring you with too much medical lingo, the lab found higher than normal levels of an enzyme typically linked to chromosome abnormalities like Down’s syndrome.

-We had to schedule an appointment with a foetal specialist in Pretoria, but could only do the tests at 18 weeks gestation.
-Which would mean 5 weeks of anxiety-filled days.
-I will admit that it was quite a shock to hear that this growing baby might not be “normal”.
+We had to schedule an appointment with a foetal specialist in Pretoria, but could only do the tests at 18 weeks’ gestation.
+Which would mean five weeks of anxiety-filled days.
+I will admit that it was quite a shock to hear that this growing baby might not be ‘normal’.

 Our daughter was born

-Our daughter was born on the 21st of July 2016.
+Our daughter was born on 21 July 2016.
 Perfect in every way.
-I will forever have great respect for those parents who also choose to love their child, regardless of what others might view as a disability.
+I will forever have great respect for other parents who also choose to love their child, regardless of what others might view as a disability.

-Climbing Mount Kilimanjaro has always been in the top three of my bucket list items and after reading this amazing book called Big Five for Life by John P. Strelecky, I made the decision to stop making plans for “someday in the future” and get things done!
-One of my big fire for life items is to make a difference to those who are less fortunate and I have therefore decided to combine two of my biggest passions and goals.
+Climbing Mount Kilimanjaro has always been in the top three of my bucket list items, and after reading this amazing book called Big Five for Life by John P. Strelecky, I made the decision to stop making plans for ‘someday in the future’ and get things done!
+One of my “big five for life” items is to make a difference to those who are less fortunate, and I’ve therefore decided to combine two of my biggest passions and goals.

 Climbing Mount Kilimanjaro

-On 2 February 2019 I will start my journey with Follow Alice to the summit of Kilimanjaro in an effort to raise R200 000 for the Down Syndrome association of South Africa, whose focus is on strengthening the voices of our youth in terms of self-representing and speaking up for their rights.
+On 2 February 2019, I will start my journey with Follow Alice to the summit of Kilimanjaro in an effort to raise R200,000 for the Down Syndrome South Africa, whose focus is on strengthening the voices of our youth in terms of self-representing and speaking up for their rights.
 One of the challenging areas these young adults face is training opportunities and employment.

 Having a positive impact